cpske/ISP/git/index.md

 * authenticate users
 * control who can view, copy, or change files (access control)
 * history of all changes with attribution (who changed it) and reason (commit message)
-* ability to "check out" or "check in" several files or other changes at once as a single transaction (git *commit*)
+* let's you view or checkout any previous version of files -- so you never lose work
-* let's you checkout any previous version of the files -- so you never lose work
+* ability to "check in" several changes at once as a single transaction (git *commit*)
 * maintains integrity of files -- does not allow corruption of files or loss of work
   - VCS does not allow people to accidentally overwrite each other's work
   - git requires a new commit always be based on the current version of what is in the repository